Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 Stand with your feet about shoulder-width apart and a dumbbell in each hand.
 Hold the dumbbells to the side of your body in a firm grip with the palms facing each other.

-It’s like you’re holding a hammer, which is where this exercise, a bicep curl variation gets its name from.
+It’s like you’re holding a hammer, which is where this exercise, a curl variation gets its name from.

 8. Rotating Curls